BernardinD/PhotoWordFind/README.md

 # PhotoWordFind
 Flutter app for finding pictures that contain a searched word in a group of photos

+Note: The new gallery UI is now the default.
+The legacy UI remains available temporarily via a runtime toggle.

 ## Overview (Legacy vs New UI)
-The project now ships with two gallery experiences that can be switched live at runtime:
+The project ships with two gallery experiences that can be switched live at runtime.
+The new UI is the default.

 - Legacy UI ("classic") – the original directory‑driven workflow with explicit Find / Display operations and a ProgressDialog overlay.
-- New Experimental UI – a modern, card/page based gallery fed from persisted ContactEntry objects, with incremental search, filtering, state tags, and pull‑to‑refresh for cloud sync.
+- New UI (default) – a modern, card/page based gallery fed from persisted ContactEntry objects, with incremental search, filtering, state tags, and pull‑to‑refresh for cloud sync.

 A single flattened `MaterialApp` (see `MyRootWidget` in `main.dart`) hosts both.
 A SharedPreferences flag (`use_new_ui_candidate`) records the chosen UI.
 Switching can be initiated from: